2023 Most Popular Construction Trades Associate Degree Trade Schools in Washington

 Women make up 5% of the construction trades majors at the school.

-Out of the 14 schools in Washington that were part of this year’s ranking, Big Bend Community College landed the # 3 spot on the list.
-Located in the town of Moses Lake, Big Bend Community College is a public school with a small student population.
+The in-demand associate degree programs at Big Bend Community College helped the school earn the #3 place on this year’s ranking of the most popular construction trades schools in Washington.
+Located in the remote town of Moses Lake, Big Bend Community College is a public college with a small student population.

 Full Construction Trades at Big Bend Community College Report